daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 Discover|Discover connected sensors and actuators and register it.
 TimeSync|Syncronize system time automatically
-Store DB|Save sensors value if network is disconnected SW Update|Upgrade Thing+ Gatweway software from remote
+Store DB|Save sensors value if network is disconnected SW Update|Upgrade Thing+ Gateway software from remote

 - Connection<br>
 The Thing+ Gateway connects hardware to the Thing+ Cloud.
 One thing you need to do is launch the Thing+ Gateway with APIKEY once.
 The Thing+ Gateway sends sensors status and values periodically based on the report interval.